- Latin America

-Living in Galicia, Spain
+Teaching Assistant Adventures in Galicia, Spain

-By: Matt Mitzel
+Written By: Matt Mitzel

 October, 2015.
 I was half-way through the fall semester of my junior year at the University of Maryland with winter break around the corner.
 My previous winter breaks had been nothing but boring and uneventful as I found it difficult to find a job for only a few weeks.
 I had no plans to study abroad as I was not as interested as other college students and frankly didn’t try to fit it in my schedule.
 My parents would have liked to have seen me study abroad, but again, I exhibited a lack of interest.
 This winter break would be different as I knew that I wanted to go somewhere because my college career would be completed within a year and a half.
 When else would I be able to travel without having to worry about the responsibilities and constraints of my adult life?
 After discussing with my parents and a distant cousin in Germany, I decided to book a ticket to Europe for the upcoming January.
 I would be going solo and viewed this as an experience to see the world and I guess the cliché “find myself”.
 I returned from my trip just in time for the spring semester and I discovered my true passion: traveling and seeing the world and its many cultures.

 Within a year of returning from my trip, I had embarked on two major trips as I had truly contracted the travel bug.
 These trips including going to the land of my mother’s ancestors in Colombia with two friends.
 Then, a few months later, a second Euro trip with my college roommates the following winter break.
 As graduation neared, I knew I wanted to find a job that would allow me to travel as I did not want to let working and adulthood hinder my true love and passion for travel.